Weekly News We Care About Wrap Up – 8.11.06

 First of all, let me make it clear that I will never trust anyone named Kaz, Baz, or Waz.
 Chaz from Phantasy Star IV and Raz from Psychonauts are alright, though.
 Moving on, Kaz Hirai has told the Official PlayStation Magazine “Every time we go down a path, we look behind and [Microsoft is] right there – we just can’t shake these guys.
 I wish that they would come up with some strategies of their own, but they seem to be going down the path of everything we do.”

 What is he talking about?
 I’m not sure; I guess I’ll have to buy the magazine to see if he actually gives a single example.
-He must be talking about business strategies because Sony isn’t exactly known as an innovator, besides from that rumble feature they invented. → What can change the nature of a post?
+He must be talking about business strategies because Sony isn’t exactly known as an innovator, besides from that rumble feature they invented. → Fear the old posts.

 Weekly News We Care About Wrap Up – 6.23.06